MicrosoftDocs/power-automate-docs/articles/customapi-how-to-swagger.md

 <properties
-	pageTitle="Customize your Swagger definition for Microsoft Flow | Microsoft Flow" description="View the schema extensions required by Swagger to work with Microsoft Flow" services=""
+	pageTitle="Customize your OpenAPI definition for Microsoft Flow | Microsoft Flow" description="View the schema extensions required by OpenAPI to work with Microsoft Flow" services=""
     suite="flow"
 	documentationCenter=""